wevm/viem/.changeset/rude-vans-decide.md

 "viem": minor
 ---

-Removed CIP-42 support.

-Any transactions with feeCurrency field will be treated as CIP-64.
+**Celo Extension (Breaking):** Removed CIP-42 support.
+Any transactions with a `feeCurrency` property will be treated as a CIP-64 transaction.